-St Petersburg Florida is called St Pete by most natives of the Tampa Bay area.
-The population is about 250,000.
+St. Petersburg Florida is called St Pete by most natives of the Tampa Bay area.
+The population is about 262,167.

 St Pete is within the Tampa Bay Metropolitan Statistical area of about 2.9 million residents.
 It is the largest city in Pinellas County.

 The city had two major founders: John C. Williams of Detroit, who bought the land that is now St Pete in 1876, and Peter Demens, a Russian who was instrumental in bringing the terminus of the railroad there in 1888.